 Description of the experiment.

-Our CMI experiments were conducted at the cSAXS (coherent small-angle X-ray scattering) beamline of the Swiss Light Source.
-The experimental set-up is illustrated in Fig. 1a.
-Coherent X-rays of energy 6.2 keV passed through a 2.2 $\mu$ m diameter pinhole, forming an illumination probe with a photon flux of $3.6 \times 10^6$ photons per second on an object located 1 mm downstream.
-The X-rays transmitted by the object then passed through a wavefront modulator 2.5 mm further downstream before propagating 7.2 m to a Pilatus 2M detector with square pixels with a side length of 172 $\mu$ m (ref.
-31).
-The central 512 $\times$ 512 pixels of the recorded pattern were used for reconstruction.
+Our CMI experiments were conducted at the cSAXS (coherent Small Angle X-ray Scattering) beamline of the Swiss Light Source.
+The experimental setup is illustrated in Fig. 1a.
+Coherent X-rays of energy 6.2 keV passed through a 2.2 μ m diameter pinhole, forming an illumination probe with a photon flux of 3.6×10^6 photons per second on an object located 1 mm downstream.
+The X-rays transmitted by the object then passed through a wavefront modulator 2.5 mm further downstream before propagating 7.2 m to a Pilatus 2M detector with square pixels of side $172 \mu m^{31}$.
+The central 512×512 pixels of the recorded pattern were used for reconstruction.
 The effective image pixel size at the planes of the modulator and the object was 16.4 nm.

 Placing a wavefront modulator downstream of the sample is essential in this method.
 In our experiments, the modulator consisted of randomly distributed tungsten pillars with a nominal width and spacing of 200 nm.
-A tilted view of the modulator structure obtained using a scanning electron microscope is shown in Fig. 1b.
-The transmission of the modulator was characterized using ptychography32-34 before measurements of the sample using CMI (Methods).
-The modulator transmission functions are shown in Fig. 1c,d, and these were used as a priori information in the CMI phase retrieval algorithm.
-In our experiments, about 70% of the X-rays were transmitted through the phase plate modulator was calculated to be $0.24 \text{ J cm}^{-2}$ , which is below the damage threshold of $0.5 \text{ J cm}^{-2}$ found for Fresnel zone plates made of tungsten and is well below the threshold of 59 J cm-2 for Fresnel zone plates made of diamond when exposed to freeelectron laser pulses.
+A tilted view of the modulator structure obtained using a scanning electron microscope (SEM) is shown in Fig. 1b.
+The transmission of modulator was characterized using ptychography32-34 before measurements of the sample using CMI (Methods).
+The modulator transmission functions are shown in Fig. 1c and 1d, and these were used as a priori information in the CMI phase retrieval algorithm.
+In our experiments, about 70% of the X-rays were transmitted through the phase plate modulator and used for reconstruction.
+The fluence on the modulator was calculated to be 0.24 J cm-2, which is below the damage thresholds of 0.5 J cm-2 found for Fresnel zone plate made of tungsten and is well below the threshold of 59 J cm-2 for Fresnel zone plates made of diamond when exposed to FEL pulses35.
 No beam-induced damage to the modulator was observed during the course of the experiments.

 A flowchart of the CMI phase retrieval algorithm is shown in Fig. 1e.
 The support plane is one where the wavefield is known to have non-zero values within a finite region.
 It may correspond to the sample plane, but this is not a general requirement.
 Accurate knowledge of the axial separation between the sample and the modulator is not critical.
-Numerical wave propagation after reconstruction can be performed to bring the retrieved sample exit wave to focus when necessary.
+Numerical wave propagation after reconstruction can be performed to bring the retrieved sample exit-wave to focus when necessary.
 Reconstruction in CMI is performed by iteratively propagating a wavefield estimate between the support and detector planes, via the modulator.
 The applied constraints and the necessary inputs in each plane are indicated in Fig. 1e.
-The steps of modulation and wave propagation between the modulator and the support plane yield a rapid algorithmic convergence due to the removal of the twin image and spatial shift ambiguities whose competition with the correct solution is a potential cause of stagnation in conventional algorithms that use two planes.
-Ambiguity removal in CMI is discussed in more detail in the Supplementary Note 1 and Supplementary Fig. 1.
-Details of the newly developed three-plane phase retrieval algorithm are given in the Methods section.
+The steps of modulation and wave propagation between the modulator and the support plane yield a rapid algorithmic convergence due to the removal of the twin image and spatial shift ambiguities whose competition with the correct solution is a potential cause of stagnation in conventional algorithms that use two planes^{36, 37}.
+Ambiguity removal in CMI is discussed in more detail in the Supplementary Note 1 and Supplementary Figure 1.
+Details of the newly developed 3-plane phase retrieval algorithm are given in the Methods section.